Khadijat98/playlist-client-v2/README.md

 This is a full stack playlist application made using React, Java and MySQL.

-This project was created in weeks 11-12 of the _nology course.
-The aim was to apply the skills we had gained throughout the course to our first full stack project.
+This project was updated during my first four weeks at Trybe, in order to incorporate Trybe's techniques into a project I'm familiar with.

 ## Project Description
 ### Overview